brightcommerce/attr_publish/README.md

 Allows a given boolean, date, or datetime column to indicate whether a model object is published.
 A boolean published column is just an on/off flag.
 A date/datetime column requires the value of published column to be before "current" for the object to be published.

+AttrPublish is extracted from the Brightcommerce platform and is in use by several projects.

 ## Installation

 To install add the line to your Gemfile: